MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-mmsecurevirtualmemory.md

 ## -remarks

 <b>MmSecureVirtualMemory</b> can be used to avoid certain race conditions on user-mode buffers.
 For example, if a driver checks to see if the buffer is writable, but then the originating user-mode process changes the buffer to be read-only before the driver can write to the buffer, then a race condition can result.
-The driver can use <b>MmSecureVirtualMemory</b> with PAGE_READWRITE probe mode to guarantee that the buffer will remain writable until the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff556395">MmUnsecureVirtualMemory</a>.
+The driver can use <b>MmSecureVirtualMemory</b> with PAGE_READWRITE probe mode to guarantee that the buffer will remain writable until the driver calls <b><a href="https://msdn.microsoft.com/library/windows/hardware/ff556395">MmUnsecureVirtualMemory</a></b>.
 The routine also protects against the originating user-mode process freeing the buffer.
-Here are a few guidelines about calling those routines:<ul>
+Here are a few guidelines about calling these routines:<ul>
 <li>
-<b>MmSecureVirtualMemory(PAGE_READONLY)</b> does not guarantee that the buffer will remain read-only.
+Calling <b>MmSecureVirtualMemory</b> with PAGE_READONLY does not guarantee that the buffer will remain read-only.
 The read-only probe mode prevents the user from changing the protection of the buffer to PAGE_NOACCESS.
 It does <i>not</i> prevent changing the protection to PAGE_READWRITE (or PAGE_WRITECOPY, for mapped views).
 </li>
 <li>
 If a driver calls <b>MmSecureVirtualMemory</b> and does not call <a href="https://msdn.microsoft.com/library/windows/hardware/ff556395">MmUnsecureVirtualMemory</a>, the memory is automatically unsecured when the process terminates.